 I was a shy child who often preferred to stay home reading a book to going out on adventures with other kids.
-As a teenager I was at times more comfortable with telling my deepest thoughts and emotions to my diary than sharing them with a friend.
+As a teenager, I was at times more comfortable with telling my deepest thoughts and emotions to my diary than sharing them with a friend.
 Yet I am sure that many people who know me today would describe me as extroverted rather than introverted.

-As English was not my native tongue, I could play with this language and didn’t face the some borders or limitations in it.
-(Have you ever noticed that it is both easier to curse and say “I love you” in a different language?).
-English was my language for multicultural communication, travel, and making friendships with people from all around the world.
+As English was not my native tongue, I could play with this language and didn’t face the same borders or limitations in it.
+(Have you ever noticed that it is both easier to curse and say “I love you” in a different language?)
+Over the years English grew into my language for multicultural communication, travel, and friendships with people from all around the world.

-So does the language I use affect my personality?
-Maybe somewhat but it is probably not that what makes the most difference.
-Yes, I express myself in different ways in each of the three languages but it has more to do with the context that I learned (and use) these languages in and my language skills.
+Yes, it does.
+But it is probably not that what makes the most difference.
+I express myself in different ways in each of the three languages that I am fluent in, but it likely has more to do with the context that I learned (and use) these languages in.

-The language I use does not make me a different person but it brings a different facet of my personality to shine.
+The language that I use does not make me a different person but it brings a different facet of my personality to shine.